 - ART 895 - Art Education Research Paper - 3 hours

-- Prereq: completion of 27 hours of the program and ART 803
+- Prereq: completion of 27 hours of the program, TE 800

-The development, research, and writing about a problem in Art Education under the supervision of a major Professor in the
+The development of a problem, written or creative, in Art to be developed under the supervision of the major Professor in the

 discipline.
 By permission of graduate advisor.